 2. Encourage self-praise

-Your son brings home a piece of ‘art’ that he calls ‘the dark of night’.
-Its a black squiggle and all you can think of to say is ‘oh er, INTERESTING!’ before turning away …really there is not much else to say.
+Your son brings home a piece of 'art' that he calls 'the dark of night' (yes, it happened to me).
+Its a black piece of paper and all you can think of to say is 'oh er, INTERESTING!' before turning away ...really there is not much else to say.
 Or is there?

 Saying it's beautiful doesn't cut it because there is no opportunity for self-praise (and it's a lie).
 Self praise is the thing that will help him bolster his self-esteem by himself.
 Saying 'You must have worked hard on that' brings the opportunity for the little voice inside his head to be proud of himself and say 'yes, I worked hard on that'.
 Saying ' the colours make me feel warm inside' give him the opportunity to realise that he can move others through his creativity.
 And best of all, saying that 'you make me feel happy inside' even when he doesn't come home with a piece of 'art' makes him realise that others are happy to see him, without having accomplished anything at all.